Corporate Tax Reform

-The new interest for late payment rate (replacing the current 7% rate) will be equal to the average of the reference indices J with respect to 10-year OLO’s (as published by the Federal Debt Agency) for the months of July, August and September of the year preceding the year during which the late payment interest rate is applicable.
+The new interest for late payment rate (replacing the previous 7% rate) is equal to the average of the reference indices J with respect to 10-year OLO’s (as published by the Federal Debt Agency) for the months of July, August and September of the year preceding the year during which the late payment interest rate is applicable.
 This rate is at least equal to 4% and cannot exceed 10%.
-For calendar year 2018 the rate is equal to 4%.
+For calendar years 2018 and 2019 the rate is equal to 4%.

 The obligation to pay late payment interest is extended to the spontaneous taxation of certain exempt capital gains prior to the expiration of the reinvestment deadline (such as deferred capital gains).
 Interest for late payment is due as of 1 January of the tax year for which the exemption has been granted.

 The new refund interest rate (instead of the current 7% rate) is 2% lower than the late payment interest rate, implying that the minimum refund interest rate is 2% and the maximum rate 8%.
 The mechanism to determine the refund rate is identical to the one for the late payment interest rate.
-The refund rate is 2% for calendar year 2018.
+The refund rate is 2% for calendar years 2018 and 2019.

 Lump-sum Minimum Taxable Base

-The minimum taxable base for taxpayers, subject to resident corporate tax or non-resident corporate tax, who failed to (timely) file their annual tax return, will increase from EUR 19,000 to EUR 34,000.
-This minimum will be further increased in case of multiple violations according to a scale with progressive percentages ranging from 25% to 200%.
+The minimum taxable base for taxpayers, subject to resident corporate tax or non-resident corporate tax, who failed to (timely) file their annual tax return, is increased from EUR 19,000 to EUR 34,000.
+This minimum is further increased in case of multiple violations according to a scale with progressive percentages ranging from 25% to 200%.